-Hyperosmolar hyperglycaemic state (HHS) (previously known as hyperosmolar non-ketotic coma (HONK)) is a serious metabolic derangement that can occur in patients with diabetes mellitus, predominantly those with type 2.
+Hyperosmolar hyperglycemic state (HHS) (previously known as hyperosmolar non-ketotic coma (HONK)) is a serious metabolic derangement that can occur in patients with diabetes mellitus, predominantly those with type 2.
 While there are no distinct imaging features, it is useful for a radiologist to be familiar with this condition.

 It usually occurs in type 2 diabetics who have some concomitant illness that leads to reduced fluid intake.
 The typical patient is 50-70 years old and there may be a precipitating event such as a stroke, MI, chest/urinary infection or systemic inflammatory response 2.

-High blood glucose levels lead to severe dehydration, increases in osmolarity (relative concentration of solute) and, in turn, carries a high risk of complications, coma and death.
+High blood glucose levels lead to severe dehydration, increases in osmolarity (relative concentration of solute) and, in turn, carries a high risk of complications, coma, and death.

 Treatment and prognosis

 Hyperosmolar hyperglycemic state is common in more elderly diabetic patients and is associated with volume depletion without compensating fluid intake.
 Principles of management are as follows 2:

 - correction of volume depletion with intravenous fluids